-NAVAJO NATION (ABC4 News) – The Navajo Nation reported Wednesday they have 64 new cases of COVID-19 and no new deaths.
+NAVAJO NATION (ABC4 News) – The Navajo Nation reported they have 117 new cases of COVID-19 and four new deaths.

 Navajo Nation resides in parts of four states, including Utah, Nevada, Arizona and New Mexico.

 - · Gallup Service Unit: 2,054

 - · Tuba City Service Unit: 1,376

 * Nine residences with COVID-19 positive cases are not specific enough to place them accurately in a Service Unit.

 The Navajo Nation’s latest COVID-19 public health emergency orders go into effect on Monday, Nov.
 16. They have implemented a three-week stay-at-home lockdown for the entire Navajo Nation, set new safety provisions and requirements for businesses, and calls for schools to transition to online learning only.

 On Sunday, the state of New Mexico reported 1,033 new cases of COVID-19, the state of Arizona reported 2,383 new cases, and Utah reported 2,667 cases.